GPS signals: Navigation message

-An ephemeris is valid for only four hours; an almanac is valid with little dilution of precision for up to two weeks.
+An ephemeris is valid for only four hours, while an almanac is valid–with little dilution of precision–for up to two weeks.
 The receiver uses the almanac to acquire a set of satellites based on stored time and location.
-As each satellite is acquired, its ephemeris is decoded so the satellite can be used for navigation.
+As the receiver acquires each satellite, each satellite’s ephemeris is decoded so that the satellite can be used for navigation.

 The navigation message consists of 30-second frames 1,500 bits long, divided into five 6-second subframes of ten 30-bit words each.
 Each subframe has the GPS time in 6-second increments.
-Subframe 1 contains the GPS date (week number) and satellite clock correction information, satellite status and health.
+Subframe 1 contains the GPS date (week number), satellite clock correction information, satellite status and satellite health.
 Subframes 2 and 3 together contain the transmitting satellite's ephemeris data.
 Subframes 4 and 5 contain page 1 through 25 of the 25-page almanac.
 The almanac is 15,000 bits long and takes 12.5 minutes to transmit.

 A frame begins at the start of the GPS week and every 30 seconds thereafter.
 Each week begins with the transmission of almanac page 1.

 There are two navigation message types: LNAV-L is used by satellites with PRN numbers 1 to 32 (called lower PRN numbers) and LNAV-U is used by satellites with PRN numbers 33 to 63 (called upper PRN numbers).
-The 2 types use very similar formats.
-Subframes 1 to 3 are the same while subframes 4 and 5 are almost the same.
-Each message type contains almanac data for all satellites using the same navigation message type, but not the other.
+The two types use very similar formats.
+Subframes 1 to 3 are the same, while subframes 4 and 5 are almost the same.
+Each message type contains almanac data for all satellites using the same navigation message type but not the other.

-Each subframe begins with a Telemetry Word (TLM) that enables the receiver to detect the beginning of a subframe and determine the receiver clock time at which the navigation subframe begins.
-Next is the handover word (HOW) giving the GPS time (actually the time when the first bit of the next subframe will be transmitted) and identifies the specific subframe within a complete frame.
+Each subframe begins with a Telemetry Word (TLM), which enables the receiver to detect the beginning of a subframe and determine the receiver clock time at which the navigation subframe begins.
+Next is the handover word (HOW) giving the GPS time (as the time for when the first bit of the next subframe will be transmitted) and identifies the specific subframe within a complete frame.
 The remaining eight words of the subframe contain the actual data specific to that subframe.
 Each word includes 6 bits of parity generated using an algorithm based on Hamming codes, which take into account the 24 non-parity bits of that word and the last 2 bits of the previous word.

-After a subframe has been read and interpreted, the time the next subframe was sent can be calculated through the use of the clock correction data and the HOW.
+After a subframe has been read and interpreted, the time the next subframe was sent can be calculated through the use of the clock correction data and HOW.
 The receiver knows the receiver clock time of when the beginning of the next subframe was received from detection of the Telemetry Word thereby enabling computation of the transit time and thus the pseudorange.